 The reason why people reacted differently in the second scenario is that it wasn’t personalized.
 The child halfway around the world doesn’t have a personal impact on us; we assume there are others who can likely take care of the situation.
 A child right in front of us, on the other hand, is real—we can see a face and thus feel personally responsible.

 In court, we try to take the proximity bias to its logical conclusion.
-We recognize that by putting a human face on a situation—a client’s face—it brings a case from the abstract to the particular, to something that has been personalized for jurors.
-And that’s when they’re more likely to want to help our client.
+We recognize that by putting a human face on a situation—a client’s face—it brings a case from the abstract to the particular, to something that has been personalized for jurors. and that’s when they’re more likely to want to help our client.

 Staying objective with golden rule arguments